 It is a Business Letter

 Email cover letters are business letters.
 They are formal and professional.
 Therefore your writing style should fully reflect this.
-Avoid slangs, abbreviations or smileys.
+Avoid using slang, abbreviations or smileys.
 Sentences should be full; paragraphs should be well arranged as well.
 Like formal business letters or emails, the email should begin with a salutation; have a main body detailing your skill sets and how you are fit for the job (see Guidelines on How to Apply for Jobs via Email); and end the email appropriately and with your signature.
 This is basic when doing job search via email.

 Brevity is Vital

 Ensure your email is short and to the point.
 Long emails are usually overlooked.
-After putting so much effort in preparing your curriculum vitae and attaching it to your email cover letter, there is no need to let all those to become waste.
+After putting so much effort into preparing your curriculum vitae and attaching it to your email cover letter, there is no need to let all those to become waste.
 You may have so much to say, summarize it.
 You may want to show all your achievements and skill sets, that is what your curriculum vitae is meant to do.
 Therefore, as standard etiquette for job search via email, keep the email cover letter concise.

 Typographical and Grammatical Errors